English Dutch French German Italian Portuguese Russian Spanish

 Crossover Themes of Disability History

 State history standards and textbooks across the U.S. commonly emphasize a similar structure of topics in history.
-Even in states that do not yet explicitly list Disability History as a topic to be covered, the following themes offer places where teachers can integrate key moments and concepts of Disability History.
+Even in states that do not yet explicitly list Disability History, the following themes offer places where teachers can integrate key moments and concepts of Disability History.
 (See a list of states that do include or require disability history in state legislation.)

 • Homes and Almshouses (Pre-History-1900) – Life in Colonial America - The Early Republic